 Most demographic actuarial assumptions, including mortality and when members are expected to terminate and retire, were based on the results of the 2013-2018 Demographic Experience Study Report.
 The post-retirement participation percentage and percentage with spouse coverage, were reviewed in 2017.
-Economic assumptions, including inflation and salary increases, were based on the results of the 2019 Economic Experience Study.
+Economic assumptions, including inflation and salary increases, were based on the results of the 2019 Report on Financial Condition and Economic Experience Study.

-Actuarial Methodology.
+Actuarial Methodology

 The total OPEB liability was determined using the following methodologies:

 Actuarial Valuation Date 6/30/2020

-Actuarial Measurement Date 6/30/2020
+Actuarial Measurement Date 6/30/2021

 Actuarial Cost Method Entry Age

 Amortization Method The recognition period for the experience and assumption changes is 9 years.
 This is equal to the average expected remaining service lives of all active and inactive members.

 Asset Valuation Method N/A - No Assets

+Discount Rate

-Discount Rate.
-Since OPEB benefits are funded on a pay-as-you-go basis, the discount rate used to measure the total OPEB liability was set equal to the Bond Buyer General Obligation 20-Bond Municipal Bond Index, or 3.50 percent for the June 30, 2019 measurement date and 2.21 percent for the June 30, 2020 measurement date.
+Since OPEB benefits are funded on a pay-as-you-go basis, the discount rate used to measure the total OPEB liability was set equal to the Bond Buyer General Obligation 20-Bond Municipal Bond Index, or 2.21 percent for the June 30, 2020 measurement date and 2.16 percent for the June 30, 2021 measurement date.